threefoldfoundation/peppermint/README.md

 uv venv
 uv pip install -r requirements.txt

-# With live-reload, changes to the code will be served automatically
+# With live reload, changes to the code will be served automatically
-uv run main.py --live-reload
+LIVE_RELOAD=True uv run main.py
 ```

 A link to visit the dev server will appear in your terminal.